Hiker finds remains of 4th, final victim of Colorado flood

 The remains of Diana Brown, 57, of San Antonio, were found Saturday, according to the Larimer County Sheriff's Office.
 She was swept away by the flood waters July 20 along with her family members Richard Brown, of Bellevue, Nebraska; Patricia Brown, of Madison, Wisconsin; and David Brown, also from San Antonio.

 The first three bodies were recovered several days after the flood, and the search was suspended July 29 with no sign of Diana Brown's body.
-Another search involving 120 people took place in mid-September with no luck.
+Another unsuccessful search involving 120 people took place in mid-September.

 People are also reading…